the-frey/the-frey.github.com/_posts/2013-11-22-the-new-malinko-ui.md

 ---
 layout: post
 title: "The New Malinko UI"
-description: "Description of the new UI for the Malinko software"
+description: "A look back on the process of creating a new UI for the Malinko software application"
 category:
 tags: []
 ---